-The Pros of Using Kabbage
+The pros of using Kabbage

-The Cons of Using Kabbage
+The cons of using Kabbage

-Because Kabbage only offers short-term lines of credit, it’s not suitable for all business needs.
-Kabbage is not a good option if you need to borrow more than $150,000, you want terms longer than one year or you want a term loan.
-The lender only offers a line of credit product with amounts up to $150,000 and terms of six or 12 months.
+Kabbage’s fee structure is also a little confusing to understand.
+Rather than using interest rates, Kabbage uses a monthly fee rate.
+This fee ranges from Six-month term: 0.25% to 3.50%, 12-month term: 0.25% to 2.75%, 18-month term: 0.25% to 2.50% of the line amount.
+Because Kabbage only offers short-term lines of credit, it may not be suitable for all business needs.
+In addition, Kabbage won’t be a good option if you need a term loan, more than $150,000 or a term longer than 18 months.
+The lender only offers a line of credit product with amounts up to $150,000 and terms of 6, 12 or 18 months.

 To be eligible to apply for a small business line of credit from Kabbage, you must meet the following criteria:

-|APR Range||20% - 80%|
+|APR Range||9.00% - 36.00%|

-|Line of Credit Terms||6 or 12 months|
+|Line of Credit Terms||6, 12 or 18 months|

 The application process at Kabbage is entirely online and typically takes less than 10 minutes to complete.
-You’ll need to enter some basic information about your business, including the legal name, address, industry type and your business’s federal tax ID or employee identification number.
-After entering this, you’ll proceed to the “Instant Business Review”, which will ask you to connect your online accounts to your Kabbage account.
-This includes banking, bookkeeping, vendor and payment processing accounts.
+You’ll need to enter some personal information, as well as basic information about your business — this will include its legal name and address, industry type and federal tax ID or employee identification number.
+You’ll also need to consent to a hard pull on both your personal and business credit reports.
+After assessing the health of your business through an automated online process, Kabbage will approve or reject your application.

 Kabbage vs. OnDeck

-- Terms: 3 - 36 months
+- Terms: 3 - 18 months

 - Repayment: Daily or weekly